Best 5 IUL Companies For Cash Accumulation & Why

 Similar to Allianz, Nationwide has a collection of diverse indexed crediting strategies, both traditional S&P 500 IUL crediting and different Volatility Control Indexes.

 Nationwide also gives you the ability to essentially buy additional upside potential with their “High-Cap” or “High-Par” IUL investment strategies which come with an additional 1%-2% fee.
-Although this lowers an IUL’s floor below 0%, there may be years where you want the additional upside potential.
+Although this lowers an IUL’s floor below 0%, there may be years when you want the additional upside potential.

 What We Like About Nationwide:

-• Diverse Set of IUL Crediting Strategies
+- Diverse Set of IUL Crediting Strategies

-• Unique Multi-Index Strategy
+- Unique Multi-Index Strategy

-• History of Treating Inforce Policyholders Fairly
+- History of Treating Inforce Policyholders Fairly

-• Large Size, Mutuality, and Solid Financial Strength
+- Large Size, Mutuality, and Solid Financial Strength

 What Concerns Us About Nationwide:

-• Strong focus on Volatility Control Indexes
+- Strong focus on Volatility Control Indexes

-• Good long-term growth, but lackluster early cash values
+- Good long-term growth, but lackluster early cash values

-• Participating loan option is capped at 8%
+- Participating loan option is capped at 8%

 Penn Mutual – Best IUL Company for Guarantees + S&P Strategies

-It’s not surprising that Penn Mutual ranks the highest of the best IUL companies in terms of guarantees since they also offer the best performing Whole Life policy, known for its guarantees.
+It’s not surprising that Penn Mutual ranks the highest of the best IUL companies in terms of guarantees, since they also offer the best performing Whole Life policy, known for its guarantees.

 Click here to read more about the difference between Whole Life & IUL.

-Several of Penn Mutual’s indexed crediting strategies come with a guaranteed 1% floor which means that even in down market years you earn some guaranteed crediting to offset the ongoing cost of insurance.
+Several of Penn Mutual’s indexed crediting strategies come with a guaranteed 1% floor, which means that even in down market years you earn some guaranteed crediting to offset the ongoing cost of insurance.
 Despite this 1% floor, Penn Mutual still offers competitive caps on its S&P 500 strategies.

 Unlike the other best IUL companies on this list, Penn Mutual does NOT offer Volatility Control Index strategies.
 Given that most of these VCIs have returned 0% to policyholders in the last few years, I kind of get it.
 In case you missed it above, VCIs are algorithmic market timing strategies managed by well-known financial companies that choose when to put you in the market based on the level of volatility.

-What Penn lacks in complex volatilities they make up for with a plethora of S&P 500 strategies such as:
+What Penn lacks in complex volatilities, they make up for with a plethora of S&P 500 strategies, such as:

-• Traditional Cap & Floor S&P 500 Index
+- Traditional Cap & Floor S&P 500 Index

-• High Cap S&P 500 after a 3% Spread
+- High Cap S&P 500 after a 3% Spread

-• Different Uncapped S&P 500 Options
+- Different Uncapped S&P 500 Options

-All of the Indexed Crediting Strategies are created through buying options on the S&P 500.
+All the Indexed Crediting Strategies are created through buying options on the S&P 500.
 So good on them for getting creative on how to deploy their options budget to create a more powerful result for policyholders.

 What We Like About Penn Mutual:

-• Multiple competitive S&P Index strategies with 0% or 1% floor
+- Multiple competitive S&P Index strategies with 0% or 1% floor

-• Locked 6% loan rate for life
+- Locked 6% loan rate for life

-• Different uncapped options including a multi-year
+- Different uncapped options, including a multi-year

-• 2nd Oldest life insurance company in the US
+- 2nd Oldest life insurance company in the US

 What Concerns Us About Penn Mutual:

-• Highly-rated but fastest-growing life insurance
+- Highly-rated but fastest-growing life insurance

-• All index crediting strategies tied to the S&P 500
+- All index crediting strategies tied to the S&P 500

 Final Thoughts About the Best IUL Companies